 A "True CLAAS"

-The new ATOS follows the modern, yet functional, CLAAS design and so fits seamlessly into the large CLAAS tractor family.
-With its compact dimensions, the ATOS is extremely manoeuvrable and ideal for all kinds of farm work.
+The new tractors feature the modern, yet functional, CLAAS design and thus fit seamlessly into the large CLAAS tractor family.
+With its compact dimensions, the ATOS is easily manoeuvrable and ideal for all kinds of farm work.

 Large range of power options with four and three-cylinder engines

 With three different variants, CLAAS offers a transmission to suit every customer.
-The range includes a standard manual transmission for basic applications, the TWINSHIFT transmission with two powershift speeds or the TRISHIFT transmission with three powershift speeds.
-All transmission variants are available with either a mechanical reverser or the REVERSHIFT clutchless variant.
+The range includes a standard manual transmission for basic applications, the TWINSHIFT transmission with two powershift speeds and the TRISHIFT transmission with three powershift speeds (ATOS 350 only).
+All transmission variants are available with mechanical clutchless reverser or the electronic REVERSHIFT clutchless reverser.

 Three power take-off options are also available for the ATOS with the following speeds: